This site requires a more recent version of Adobe Flash Player to function properly.

 Dimension based pricing

-FedEx's margins have been falling due to the growing number of light-weight yet bulky packages.
-Since these packages are priced on the basis of their weight, they generate lower revenues due to lesser packages carried per vehicle or aircraft.
+In the past (prior to 2014), FedEx's margins declined due to the growing number of light-weight yet bulky packages.
+Since these packages were priced on the basis of their weight, they generated lower revenues due to lesser packages carried per vehicle or aircraft.
 In order to realize better prices from such packages, FedEx has decided to follow a dimension based pricing strategy which will result in a 30-50% increase in pricing of the light-weight yet bulky packages.
-This strategy, which will be effective from January 5, 2015, should help in improving margins.
+This strategy, which was effective from December 29 2014, can further help improve margins.

 Demand for cheaper shipping options and higher competition from sea-borne shipping

 There has been a clear trend of customers shifting from premium services to slower or deferred products while seeking lower shipping expenses.
-The air freight carriers are accordingly facing higher market share competition with seaborne shipping that offers lower rates.
-These trends could continue through 2013.
+The air freight carriers are accordingly facing higher market share competition with seaborne shipping options that offers lower rates.

 How Does Trefis Modelling Work?